 In this environment, ‘Plants for Life International’ (PLI), a non-governmental organization operating at Brackenhurst, has become a shining light and example of a sustainable solution to the reforestation of Kenya’s natural resources.
 The Brackenhurst Botanic Garden and indigenous forest is a fascinating case study of how quickly biodiversity and ecosystem services can be restored on a relatively small piece of land.
 Combining a high diversity of indigenous plants with a relentless effort to keep invasive species at bay without using chemical herbicides, this indigenous forest has contributed to a sharp, measurable increase in biodiversity and cleaner river water for downstream communities.

-Brackenhurst Botanic Garden provides the perfect learning space for Permaculture Design programs that offer practical skills and methods for designing and creating sustainable living systems, integrating human needs with the ecosystems in which we are rooted.
+Brackenhurst Botanic Garden provides the perfect learning space for Permaculture Design programs that offer practical skills for designing and creating sustainable living systems, integrating human needs with the ecosystems in which we are rooted.
 Join reforestation and permaculture community education initiatives at Brackenhurst to empower and train the local community to replicate these sustainable efforts elsewhere.

 Timeframe for Involvement